-A minimum score of "8" points is required for entrance into the Professional Phase of the ATEP.
-In the event that there are more than 25 qualified applicants or there are ties that must be broken, a 50-question, multiple-choice exam covering cognitive and psychomotor competencies from Anatomy and Physiology, Acute Care of Athletic Injury and Illness, Kinesiology/Applied Anatomy, and Care and Prevention of Athletic Injuries will be administered.
-For these individuals, performance on the exam will determine placement status.
+A minimum score of "8" points is required for screening into the Professional Phase of the ATP.
+In the event that there are more qualified students then available clinical sites or there are ties that must be broken, Sophomore Assessment Plan will determine placement status.

-Students participating in intercollegiate athletics at East Stroudsburg University should, in concert with their academic adviser, plan a course of study that /oldsite/includes a minimum of one additional semester of academic and clinical work.
+Students participating in intercollegiate athletics at East Stroudsburg University should, in concert with their academic advisor, plan a course of study that includes a minimum of one additional semester of academic and/or clinical education.